December 04, 2015

-Scholarship Data Filed with DRA Form ED-05 Show NEO Awarded More Than 100 Financial Need-Based Scholarships Totaling $125k+
+Scholarship Data Filed with DRA Form ED-05 Show NEO & GGA Awarded 128 Financial Need-Based Scholarships Totaling almost $200,000

-Concord, NH - The Network for Educational Opportunity (NEO) announced today that it has filed its 2013 ED-05 form with the state Department of Revenue Administration (DRA), in compliance with the 2012 education tax credit law that makes education choice more accessible in the Granite State.
+Concord, NH - The Network for Educational Opportunity (NEO) and the Giving and Going Alliance (GGA) – the state's two operating scholarship organizations -announced today that they have filed the 2015 ED-05 form with the state Department of Revenue Administration (DRA), in compliance with the education tax credit law that makes education choice more accessible in the Granite State.

-To parallel its filing with DRA, NEO – the only fully operating K-12 student scholarship organization (SO) operating under the law - is also publishing the following snapshot of the DRA reported data, its 2013 scholarship contribution and award results.
+To parallel its filing with DRA, NEO is also publishing the following snapshot of the DRA reported data - the 2015 scholarship contribution and award results.

 Under the New Hampshire Education Tax Credit Law, corporations that contribute to state approved, tax-exempt, non-profit SOs between January and June of each year can be approved by the NH DRA to offset 85% of their contributions against their state business tax liability (BET or BPT).

 SOs like NEO use contributions they raise to provide scholarships to students enrolled in public school who desire to (1) attend a private school, (2) attend an out-of-district public school of their parents’ choice, or (3) for homeschooling expenses.
 SOs may also award scholarships to school-aged students with household incomes of 300% of the federal poverty guideline or below, whether they currently attend a private school, an out-of-district public school, or home school.

 Highlights of the 2015 ED-05 already filed with DRA include the following data:

 · The Program awarded 128 financial need-based scholarships totaling almost $200,000 to highly deserving children under the NH Education Tax Credit program.

 · Approximately 70% of the scholarship recipients qualified for free or reduced priced lunch.